somrajroy/CloudLandingZone/README.md

 Below are enterprise-grade sample tags that you can leverage.
 If you use this dictionary as a baseline in your Landing Zone, you’ll automatically be future-proof for AWS, GCP and Azure — meaning FinOps dashboards, IaC modules, and compliance policies will be portable across clouds. <br/>
 #### Mnadatory Tags (cross-cloud baseline)
+These are essential for governance, FinOps, automation, and compliance.<br/>

 | **Tag Key**           | **Purpose**                  | **Why Mandatory (All CSPs)**                                                                                  |
 | --------------------- | ---------------------------- | ------------------------------------------------------------------------------------------------------------- |